 Add vertices to be pinned to this vertex group and give these vertices non-zero weights (you probably want weight = 1).
 For example the belt area of the tunic would be in the vertex group and have weight one.

-Designate the clothing objects as «cloth» in the Physics tab of the Properties editor.
+Designate the clothing objects as «cloth» in the Physics tab of the Properties.
 Make sure the Cloth Modifier is below the Armature Modifier in the modifier stack.

 In the cloth Shape panel select the vertex group.